 On a recent trip, we spent the night at a DoubleTree hotel.
 This hotel gained my endless admiration, because not only does it serve guests warm chocolate chip cookies, but its shuttle from the airport has a giant picture of a cookie on its side.
-I believe the 3-year-old sitting next to me was almost as exited as I was.
+I believe the 3-year-old sitting next to me was almost as excited as I was.

 This week, I had a couple of days off between trips, and all I wanted was to get back in my kitchen.
 So, inspired by those fabulous chocolate chip cookies, chocolate chip cinnamon scones were born.
 I've never been a huge fan of scones, because they're often dry and pretty tasteless, but these are something special.